yaqwsx/KiKit/doc/panelization.md

 rotation (origin it is placed to destination).
 It is possible to specify coarse source area and automatically shrink it if shrink is True.
-Tolerance enlarges (even shrinked) source area - useful for inclusion of filled zones which can reach out of the board edges.
+Tolerance enlarges (even shrinked) source area - useful for inclusion of filled zones which can reach out of the board edges or footprints that extend outside the board outline, like connectors.

 You can also specify functions which will rename the net and ref names.
 By default, nets are renamed to "Board_{n}-{orig}", refs are unchanged.